-Kathleen: My school has not hired a permanent second grade Special Education teacher for the 2015-16.
-The eight special education students in second grade have a long term substitute teacher (who is not certified as a teacher).
+My school did not hire a second-grade Special Education teacher for this academic year.
+The eight special education students in second grade have a long-term substitute who is not a certified teacher.

-I have been asked to write the IEP for one of the student’s who’s IEP is currently up for review.
-I don’t provided any instructions to either of the students so all their data comes from the regular education teacher and long term substitute special education teacher.
+I have been asked to write the IEP for a student whose IEP is up for review.
+I didn’t provide any instruction to this student.
+All the data comes from the regular education teacher and the long-term substitute

-As a certified teacher, I don’t feel comfortable signing off on an IEP in which I provided no academic instruction for a student.
+I don’t feel comfortable signing off on an IEP when I provided no academic instruction.

 What are my rights?